 The Duke arrives in disguise at Gilda’s house, and she recognizes him as the young man who followed her home from church.
 The Duke pretends to be a poor student named Gualtier Maldè, and they exchange words of love.
 When he has gone, Gilda is left alone.
 A group of courtiers (assuming that Gilda is Rigoletto’s mistress) trick Rigoletto into assisting with his own daughter’s kidnapping.

 Rigoletto disguises Gilda (who still loves the Duke) in men’s clothing and plans their escape from the corruption of Mantua.
 He also hires Sparafucile to kill the Duke.
 Sparafucile’s sister Maddalena assists in the scheme by luring the Duke to her house.
-Maddalena feels sorry for her handsome victim, and persuades her brother to let him live; in his place, they will kill their next visitor.
-Overhearing this, Gilda decides that she will sacrifice her own life the Duke’s.
+Maddalena feels sorry for her handsome victim, and persuades Sparafucile to let him live; instead, they will kill their next visitor.
+Overhearing this, Gilda decides that she will sacrifice her own life for the Duke’s.
 When Rigoletto returns to claim the Duke’s body, the jester is shocked to discover that it is his own daughter who has been murdered.